Rishabh9818/CPNS-Labs/en/lab6/lab6.md

 Log in to the web application with the username `admin` and the password we chose during installation.

 To receive SNMP data, we need to add our server by selecting `Create\New Device` under the menu on the left and filling out the form to add a new device.
-For example, for `Description` we choose `SNMP Server`, for IP address `Hostname` we choose the IP address of our SNMP server `10.0.0.1`, for the version of SNMP protocol `SNMP Version` we choose version `Version 3`, for security level `SNMP Security Level` select `authPriv`, `SNMP Username (v3)` select the user we created earlier `testuser`, `SNMP Auth Protocol` select `SHA` and enter the authentication password under `SNMP Password (v3)`, for the encryption protocol `SNMP Privacy Protocol (v3)` select `AES` and enter the encryption key under `SNMP Privacy Passphrase` and leave all other settings at their default values.
+For example, for `Description` we choose `SNMP Server`, for IP address `Hostname` we choose the IP address of our SNMP server `10.0.0.1`, for the version of SNMP protocol `SNMP Version` we choose version `Version 3`, for security level `SNMP Security Level` select `authPriv`, `SNMP Username (v3)` select the user we created earlier `testuser`, `SNMP Auth Protocol` select `SHA` and enter the authentication password under `SNMP Password (v3)`, for the encryption protocol `SNMP Privacy Protocol (v3)` select `AES-128` and enter the encryption key under `SNMP Privacy Passphrase` and leave all other settings at their default values.
 Confirm the form by pressing the `Create` button at the bottom right.

 ![Setting up the SNMP server for data access.](images/lab6-cacti5.png)